nokernelspace/snake/README.md

 This Gecko code specification can be expanded upon to create consumer focused applications for all platforms

+Gecko is best thought of as a Runtime similar to that of the C standard library for PowerPC architectures.
+Its primary purpose is cheating however a memory allocator can be added via `snake install reed`

+# Usage
+`snake build   <project root>`
+`snake clean   <project root>`
+`snake release <project root>`
+`snake publish <project root>`
+`snake install <project root>`

 # Snake -> Gecko Mapping

+This is a reference to all opcode instructions for Gecko

 ## Symbols Sheet
 ```